non-clinical jobs for occupational therapists

 Telehealth non-clinical crash course

 Becoming a utilization reviewer is a perfect solution for the OT who is looking to see things from the other side.
-You can work at insurance companies, or at companies that contract out with insurance companies or hospitals.
+You can work at insurance companies or at companies that contract with insurance companies or hospitals.
+Some health systems even have internal UR teams.

 If you’re eager to reduce waste and fraud, and you’re a detail-oriented, decisive person, you’ll likely enjoy a career in utilization management.